security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

 This installation is intended for our commercial version of Faraday.
 For our community version, please check this [installation guide](https://github.com/infobyte/faraday/wiki/Installation-Docker)

+#### Image
-Once you have downloaded our image from [infobytesec portal](portal.faradaysec.com) you'll need to load it in docker:
+Once you have downloaded our image and docker-compose file from [infobytesec portal](portal.faradaysec.com) you'll need to load it in docker:

 ```
     $ docker load -i <path to image tar file>